getodk/docs/odk1-src/central-forms.rst

 Form Updates
 ------------

-As of Central version 0.8, it is possible to update a published Form with a new design definition, or new Media Files, and to test these changes before they are applied to the Form in use.
+As of Central 0.8, it is possible to update a published Form with a new design definition, or new Media Files, and to test these changes before they are applied to the Form in use.

 There is one primary restriction Central enforces on updated design definitions: once defined in a published Form version, each field Data Name (in technical terms, the Instance XPath) cannot change its Data Type.
 Unused fields may be removed, and new fields may be added, but if any field reuses a previously existing Data Name, it must have the same Type as it did before.
 If you run into an error with this restriction, the easiest solution is usually to rename the changed field to a new name.